 Walnut has a great deal of character that visually sets it apart from more well-known deciduous trees such as oak and beech.
 Whilst the sapwood is usually lighter in colour and with a relatively tight grain, the heartwood has a more open grain and will often feature unusual ‘curly’ figures.

 Oak has large pores and an open, coarse grain with plenty of character.
 Open grain patterns are more visible to the naked eye and give the surface a textural quality, adding to the rustic charm of the worktop.

-To learn more about the different species of wood used to construct our end grain butcher blocks, we welcome you to read the following guides:
+To learn more about our end grain butcher blocks, we welcome you to read the following guide:

 SOURCE AND MANUFACTURE

 All the timbers used to construct our end grain butcher block countertops are from sustainable sources with active re-planting programs and trusted environmental credentials.
 To find out more about our environmental credentials, please visit the ’Environmental Policies’ page.